CrowdLinker/navigation-components/docs/dynamic-vs-static.md

   const routes = routeConfig.map(route => route.path);
   const screens = routeConfig.map(route => route.screen);

-  // we need to return a *component* e.g a function return function() {
+  // return a *component* e.g a function return function() {
     // React.Children is used to map a key to each of our children return (